4minitz/4minitz/doc/admin/adminguide.md

     git clone --depth 1 https://github.com/4minitz/4minitz.git
-    cd 4minitz
-    meteor npm install
-    meteor --production
+    4minitz/runapp.sh

-Wait some time for meteor to finish building.
+Wait some time for meteor to finish downloading and building.
-You can reach 4minitz via the default port 3000 by opening [http://localhost:3000](http://localhost:3000) in your browser
+You can reach 4minitz via the default port 3100 by opening [http://localhost:3000](http://localhost:3100) in your browser

+If you want to run 4Minitz on a different port than the default port, you can do so by providing the port the the above runapp.sh script like so:

+    4minitz/runapp.sh 4321

+Note: you might need sudo rights to open a port below 1024.

 ### Database configuration